Skip to content

 Key Proponents: Stephen Meyer, William Dembski, Michael Behe First Proposed: 2009 Last updated:

-The Argument from Biological Information claims that the digital code stored in DNA is a form of specified complex information that, like computer software or written language, requires an intelligent author.
-Developed most fully by philosopher of science Stephen Meyer in his 2009 book Signature in the Cell, and building on concepts from mathematician William Dembski and biochemist Michael Behe, the argument is the flagship claim of the modern intelligent design movement.
-We give it a soundness score of 20/100 because, while DNA’s complexity is genuinely remarkable, well-understood evolutionary mechanisms explain how biological information grows over time, the argument relies on a problematic equivocation on the word “information,” and the scientific community overwhelmingly rejects intelligent design as a scientific hypothesis.
+The Argument from Biological Information claims that the digital code stored in DNA is “specified complex information” - meaning it is both complex AND follows a specific functional pattern, like a recipe rather than random letters.
+Like computer software or written language, the argument says, this kind of information requires an intelligent author.
+Philosopher of science Stephen Meyer developed it most fully in his 2009 book Signature in the Cell, building on work by mathematician William Dembski and biochemist Michael Behe.
+It is the flagship claim of the modern intelligent design movement.
+We score it 20/100 for soundness: DNA’s complexity is real, but well-known evolutionary mechanisms explain how biological information grows over time, the argument relies on a slippery use of the word “information,” and the scientific community overwhelmingly rejects intelligent design as science.

 The Core Argument